codeselfstudy/codeselfstudy_django/README.md

 If you use vscode, you can also add [this extension](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig), and it will automatically follow this project's `.editorconfig` guidelines.

-TODO: automate formatting/linting with a git hook or similar method.

 ## Running

 Run the frontend and backend servers